VideoJournal/BE/README.md

 Starts the test in watch mode.
 Great for development 😄.

-### `npm run prod`

-Uses the _npm-run-all_ library to run the rollback, migrate and seed scripts.
-Sweet little combo ✌️.

 ## API Documentation

 The One Line a Day is hosted on Heroku and can be [here](https://one-line-daily.herokuapp.com/).